- Outdoor Recreation

 Snowmobiles offer a quick and easy way to escape into the wild mountains of Montana.
 There really is no better way to experience the great outdoors in winter – especially if you want to escape the crowds and explore nature’s pristine winter environment.
-Just jump on your sled and link up to hundreds of miles of snowmobile trails that criss-cross this region.
+Just jump on your sled and explore up to hundreds of miles of snowmobile trails that criss-cross this region.

 From novices to experts to everyone in between, the greater Big Sky area is one of the country’s best places to go snowmobiling.
 From mid-December to April, the Custer Gallatin National Forest is a hidden gem for deep powder, stellar views, wild mountains, groomed trails, and a happy snowmobile culture.
 It’s the perfect destination for any snowmobile enthusiast.

 The Custer Gallatin National Forest offers a lifetime of snowmobile friendly terrain that you are free to enjoy.
 If you use Big Sky as your snowmobile base camp, it’s easy to head down to world-renowned Yellowstone National Park or enjoy the endless riding opportunities in the Gallatin Canyon.

 Snowmobiles In Yellowstone National Park